vuejs/v2.vuejs.org/src/v2/guide/unit-testing.md

 ## Writing Testable Components

-A lot of component's render output are primarily determined by the props they receive.
-In fact, if a component's render output solely depends on its props, it becomes quite straightforward to test, similar to asserting the return value of a pure function with different arguments.
-Take a contrived example:
+A component's render output is primarily determined by the props they receive.
+If a component's render output solely depends on its props it becomes straightforward to test, similar to asserting the return value of a pure function with different arguments.
+Take a simplified example:

 ``` html
 <template>